GeoWalter34244/voipms-sms-client/HELP.md

 Firebase Cloud Messaging.
 When the app receives the callback, it performs a synchronization with the VoIP.ms servers and retrieves the text message.

-To protect your privacy, the callback is configured to **only** include your phone number.
-It does not include the text of individual messages.
+#### F-Droid version

+The F-Droid version of the app supports push notifications using ntfy.sh, a privacy-focused notification service.
+To set up push notifications:

+1. **Configure ntfy topic**: Go to Settings → Notifications and enter a unique topic name (e.g., `my-voipms-sms-12345`).
+This topic will be used to receive notifications from ntfy.sh.

+2. **Enable persistent connection** (optional): Toggle "Persistent Connection" to keep the WebSocket connection active in the background for instant notifications.
+   Note: This uses more battery but provides faster notifications.

+3. **Configure VoIP.ms callback**: You must manually configure your VoIP.ms account to send callbacks to `https://ntfy.sh/<your-topic>` when messages are received.
+Go to the VoIP.ms [Manage DID menu](https://voip.ms/m/managedid.php), enable the _SMS URL Callback_ option, and enter `https://ntfy.sh/<your-topic>` as the callback URL.

+When a message is received, VoIP.ms sends a simple ping to your ntfy topic, which triggers the app to fetch the actual message content from VoIP.ms API.
+This ensures your message content never passes through ntfy.sh servers.

-### Regular notifications
+#### Regular notifications

-If push notifications were not configured correctly or if you are using the F-Droid version of the app, you will still receive notifications whenever a new message is received during synchronization with the VoIP.ms servers if notifications are enabled.
+If push notifications were not configured correctly, you will still receive notifications whenever a new message is received during synchronization with the VoIP.ms servers if notifications are enabled.

 This can be a reasonable substitute for push notifications if automatic synchronization is enabled, though obviously this solution consumes more battery life.

 ## Synchronization